Oscar-/Phase-2-Project/README.md

 Three stretch goals
-1. Toggle if been to
+1. Toggle want to go
 2. Update goodFor or rating
 3. Show on map